 - Air Space, and

-This card also gives you 60,000 Membership Rewards after you make $5,000 in purchases in the first three months.
+This card also gives you 80,000 Membership Rewards points after you spend $8,000 in purchases within your first six months of Card Membership.
+Terms Apply.

-There is a $550 annual fee but you get $200 airline fee credit, Uber VIP status with $15 in credit each month ($20 in December), as well as complimentary benefits with Fine Hotel & Resorts.
-This is a sample of the perks of this card, so review them carefully to see what other benefits you can take advantage of.
+There is a $695 annual fee but you get $200 airline fee credit, $200 hotel credit (The Hotel Collection requires a minimum two night stay.), Uber VIP status with $200 in ride credits, as well many other benefits.
+This is a sample of the perks of this card, so review them carefully.
+See Rates and Fees

 The Delta Reserve Credit Card is our second choice given the sheer number of Delta Sky Club lounges and because access is a perk of this card.

-This card also gives 50,000 bonus miles after you spend $3,000 on purchases in the first three months.
+This card also gives 60,000 bonus miles after you spend $3,000 on purchases in the first 3 months.
+It has a $0 introductory annual fee for the first year, then it’s $95.

 The Chase Sapphire Reserve rounds out our list as a card with a huge list of travel benefits but also offers Priority Pass Select membership.
 This gets you access to the lounges in the Priority Pass network.
 Another great perk of this card is complimentary Global Entry or TSA PreCheck fee credit.

-The new account bonus is a juicy 50,000 Chase Ultimate Rewards points after you spend $4,000 in purchases in the first three months.
+The new account bonus is a juicy 60,000 Ultimate Rewards points after you spend $4,000 in purchases within the first three months.

 Go enjoy those lounges!